dchen71/micro-reddit/README.md

 ##Micro-Reddit

-A junior version of Reddit which primarily handles posting and commenting
+A junior version of Reddit which creates the user/posts/comment data structures for the site